The ATEX directive is divided into two main regulations:

 I: Mines.

-II: Environments other than mines (industrial, chemical, etc.).
+II: Environments other than mining (industrial, chemical, etc.).

 2: Equipment category (risk resistance):